Baianoware/trouxa/README.md

 ### What means "Trouxa"?

-In portuguese, Trouxa means something like a "bundle of clothes", but it is also a pejorative term like mug, gink, muggle.
+In portuguese, Trouxa means something like a "bundle of clothes", but it is also a pejorative term like mug or muggle.
 Thinking in the first meaning, why not let this bundle carry Packages too?
 (It does not make sense, I know lol)

 ### Why use it?